The quality of pet treats changed with the conception of Loyalty Pet Treats and our exclusive patented Nutrieseal® process.

 - Simplification of complex starches, increasing rates of tooth decay

 - Reduction of microorganisms in the final product

 - Slight increase of iron-bioavailability

-- Creation of insulin-desensitizing starches (a potential risk-factor for
+- Creation of insulin-desensitizing starches (a potential risk-factor fordeveloping diabetes)

-- Loss of lysine, an essential amino acid necessary for developmental growth
+- Loss of lysine, an essential amino acid necessary for developmental growthand nitrogen management

 - Destruction of Vitamin A (beta-carotene)